Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs

 We have studied the morphology and physical properties of a large number of equilibrium solutions which were obtained by selecting suitable parameter values within the substantial parameter space spanned by the models.
-Those include the spin of the black hole, the two parameters of the specific angular momentum distribution, the two parameters of the magnetic susceptibility of the fluid, and the magnetisation parameter at the centre of the disc.
-The latter was fixed to $\beta_{\mathrm{m,c }} = 10^{-2}$ for most of our models since the effects induced by changes in the magnetic susceptibility of the disc are very small if the magnetisation of the disc is weak.
-Our results show that the qualitative changes introduced in the morphology of the discs and in its physical quantities do not depend strongly on the angular momentum distribution.
+Those include the spin of the black hole, the two parameters of the specific angular momentum distribution, the two parameters of the magnetic susceptibility of the fluid, and the magnetization parameter at the center of the disk.
+The latter was fixed to $\beta_{\mathrm{m,c }} = 10^{-2}$ for most of our models since the effects on the disk morphology induced by changes in the magnetic susceptibility of the disk are very small if the magnetization of the disk is weak.
+Our results show that the qualitative changes introduced in the morphology of the disks and in its physical quantities do not depend strongly on the angular momentum distribution.
 Despite our new set of models have an increased degree of realism as compared with those of~\cite{Pimentel:2018} the differences found are not large.
 We have also observed that the morphological changes do not seem to depend much on the black hole spin.